Ebby12/My-Chat_APP/README.md

 ## Installation

 1. Clone the repository to your local machine

-2. Navigate to the project directory:
+2. Navigate to the project directory

-   cd chat-application-frontend

-3. Install the dependencies:
+3. Install the dependencies
-   npm install

-4. Start the development server: npm start
+4. Start the development server
 5. Access the chat application in your web browser: http://localhost:3000